ndom91/briefkasten/README.md

 You can run the entire stack yourself via Docker, there are multiple variants depending on if you want to self-host everything or want to rely on some cloud services.

 - `docker-compose.yml` - Containers for the frontend and backend components of the application
-- `docker-compose.storage.yml` - Additional `postgres` and `minio` containers for a database and object storage.
-You can skip this container if you want to use a hosted database provider and an S3-compatible object storage provider, for example.
+- `docker-compose.storage.yml` - Additional `postgres` and `rustfs` containers for a database and S3-compatible object storage.
+You can skip these if you want to use a hosted database provider and an object storage provider, for example.

 1. Run web and backend in the background